ABOUT THE ISLAND

 - Create a transformative societal change by drastically changing the curriculum in the nursery school and eventually the middle school as well.

-- Secure electricity to all homes on the island, as currently it is estimated only 60% have working electricity.
+- Secure electricity to all homes on the island, as currently it is estimated only up to 75% have working electricity.